- Must visit

 Städel Museum

-Frankfurt’s leading fine art museum with major European works from the Middle Ages to contemporary art; a top choice on the Museumsufer.
+Frankfurt’s leading fine art museum with major European works from the Middle Ages to contemporary art; one of the city’s essential cultural visits.

 Cheapest price